-Cash back is the most versatile type of credit card rewards, as it can be redeemed for anything, and there’s never any doubt about how much it’s worth.
-Points have a value set by the credit card company and tend to be worth the most when redeemed for travel.
+The difference between cash back and points is that the former is the most versatile type of credit card rewards, as it can be redeemed for anything, and there’s never any doubt about how much it’s worth.
+Points, on the other hand, have a value set by the credit card company and tend to be worth the most when redeemed for travel.
 Credit card companies won’t always clearly disclose points values, and those values can change over time.
-It’s possible that points could be worth 1 cent apiece one day and 0.8 cents each the next. … read full answer
+It’s possible that points could be worth 1 cent apiece one day and 0.8 cents each the next.… read full answer

 Earning rate: Usually at least 1% cash back or 1 point per $1 spent.

 Devaluation: Points can be devalued by the issuer, while cash back can’t.

 Redemption options: Statement credit, check or deposit for cash.
 Travel, merchandise, gift cards, cash and more for points.

 When it’s the best choice: Points for frequent travelers.
 Cash back for everyone else.